Kitware/simput/documentation/content/docs/model.md

 ## Format

 The model can either be a JSON or a JavaScript file.
-But we recommend to use the JavaScript syntax as it will allow you to use comment and ignore other restriction that JSON is enforcing.
+We recommend using the JavaScript syntax as it will allow you to use comments and avoid other restrictions that JSON enforces.

 ```JavaScript
 module.exports = {